timothepearce/synda/README.md

 > [!WARNING]
 > This project is in its very early stages of development and should not be used in production environments.

+> [!NOTE]
-> Check the roadmap if you want to contribute or submit a discussion or issue if you have a use-case / idea.
+> PR are more than welcome.
+Check the roadmap if you want to contribute or create discussion to submit a use-case.

 Nebula is a package that allows you to create synthetic data generation pipelines.
 It is opinionated and fast by design, with plans to become highly configurable in the future.